No recent posts.

 No opportunities posted.

-In addition to her artistic practice, Galbraith is actively involved in the arts community; she was a photographer for the Bonavista Biennale (2017 & 2019, Newfoundland), and served a two-year term on the Board of Directors for the Elora Centre for the Arts.
-She is a member of The Elora Arts Council, The Guelph Arts Council, CARFAC, and Gallery 44 Centre for Contemporary Photography in Toronto.
+In addition to her artistic practice, Galbraith is actively involved in the arts community; she was a photographer and workshop leader for the Bonavista Biennale (2017 & 2019, Newfoundland), and served on the Board of Directors for the Elora Centre for the Arts.
+She is a member of The Elora-Fergus Arts Council, The Guelph Arts Council, CARFAC, and Gallery 44 Centre for Contemporary Photography in Toronto.
 She arranges exhibitions for various venues throughout the GTA and locally, and is involved with the annual Scotiabank Contact Photography Festival in Toronto, both as an artist and a curator.

-Galbraith has taught photography courses throughout Canada, including for the University of Toronto, University of Brandon, MB and Humber College.
-She currently teaches workshops in Elora, and is an Associate Faculty Member for Conestoga College’s Commercial Photography Certificate Program.
-Galbraith is a guest instructor at Sunbury Shores Art Centre in New Brunswick, and the Wellington County Museum & Archives in Elora.
+Galbraith is a guest instructor at venues across Canada, and has taught photography courses throughout Canada, including for the University of Toronto, University of Brandon, MB and Humber College.
+For ten years she was an Associate Faculty Member for Conestoga College’s Commercial Photography Certificate Program.
+Currently Galbraith teaches workshops on all things photographic from her Fergus, ON studio as well as through online programming.